Jury Awards $687,000 to BlueCross BlueShield Scientist Fired for Refusing COVID-19 Vaccine

 0:00

 Company officials told Ms. Benton in August of 2021 that she would need to be “fully vaccinated” to keep her position, according to her lawsuit.
-Ms. Benton refused, saying aborted fetal cell lines were involved in the development of the COVID-19 vaccines and she could not “in good conscience consume the vaccine, which would not only defile her body but also anger and dishonor God.”
+Ms. Benton refused, saying aborted fetal cell lines were involved in the development of the COVID-19 vaccines and she couldn’t “in good conscience consume the vaccine, which would not only defile her body but also anger and dishonor God.”

 Ms. Benton was told to pursue other positions within the company and applied for two.
 But she was fired on Nov.
-4, 2021, and told five days later that, “Unfortunately, all positions require the vax now,” according to an email entered in the case.
+4, 2021, and was told five days later that, “Unfortunately, all positions require the vax now,” according to an email entered in the case.

 Her lawsuit charged that BlueCross BlueShield violated Title VII of the Civil Rights Act of 1964, which says an employer may not “discharge any individual, or otherwise discriminate against any individual with respect to his compensation, terms, conditions, or privileges of employment” because of that person’s religion.
-Employers can disregard religious exemption requests if they can prove accommodating them would create undue hardship.
+Employers can disregard religious exemption requests if they can prove accommodating them would create an undue hardship.

 BlueCross BlueShield “cannot prove that allowing Plaintiff to continue her employment as a Bio Statistical Research Scientist without being vaccinated for COVID-19 constitutes an undue hardship,” the suit stated.
 The company “also cannot show that it made any good-faith efforts to accommodate plaintiff’s sincerely held religious beliefs.”

-BlueCross BlueShield was also accused of violating the Tennessee Human Rights Act, which bars discrimination by employers at the state level.
+BlueCross BlueShield also was accused of violating the Tennessee Human Rights Act, which bars discrimination by employers at the state level.

 “We’re disappointed by the decision,” Dalya Qualls White, chief communications officer for BlueCross BlueShield of Tennessee, told The Epoch Times in an email.
 “We believe our vaccine requirement was the best decision for our employees and members, and we believe our accommodation to the requirement complied with the law.
 We appreciate our former employees’ service to our members and communities throughout their time with our company.”